 - It is important that pastors and ministers be led by the Spirit instead of being driven to succeed.

 - A minister should not preoccupy himself with making things happen.
-He or she should walk in integrity and humility and allow God to open up doors and provide a ministerial platform according to their assignment for their life and ministry.
+He or she should walk in integrity and humility.
+He or she should allow God to open up doors and provide a ministerial platform.

 10. Hurt people often attempt to medicate themselves with excessive entertainment, drugs, alcohol, pornography, sexual relationships, or hobbies as a way to forget their pain and run from reality.

-- Until the church learns to deal with and emphasize the emotional life and health of the believer, the church will be filled with half-Christians who pray and read the Bible but find no victory because they do not face the woundedness in their souls.
+- Until the church learns to deal with and emphasize the emotional life and health of the believer, the church will be filled with half-Christians.
+These are people who pray and read the Bible but find no victory.
+That is because they do not face the woundedness in their souls.

-11. Hurt people have learned to accommodate their private “false self” or “dark side” which causes them to be duplicitous and lack integrity.
+11. Hurt people have learned to accommodate their private “false self” or “dark side.”
+This causes them to lack integrity.

-- Often their private life is different from their public life, which causes hypocrisy and compounds feelings of guilt, condemnation, and depression.
+- Often their private life is different from their public life.
+This causes hypocrisy and compounds feelings of guilt, condemnation, and depression.

-12. Hurt people are often self-absorbed with their own pain and are unaware that they are hurting other people.
+12. Hurt people are often self-absorbed with their own pain.
+They are unaware they are hurting other people.

-- They are often insensitive to other people because their emotional pain limits their capacity for empathy and their capacity for self-awareness.
+- They are often insensitive to other people.
+Their emotional pain limits their capacity for empathy and their capacity for self-awareness.

-- I have been in numerous situations when someone hurt me and kept on going in the relationship without ever apologizing because they had no clue what they were doing.
+- I have been in numerous situations when someone hurt me.
+They have kept on going in the relationship without ever apologizing because they had no clue what they were doing.

 13. Hurt people are susceptible to demonic deception.

-- I am convinced that most of the divisions in the church are caused by saints who lack emotional health and project their pain onto others.
+- I am convinced that most of the divisions in the church are caused by saints who lack emotional health.
+They project their pain onto others.

 - If the church would deal more with the emotional health of the individual, there would be less of a foothold for demonic infiltration.
-Also, there would be stronger relationships, stronger marriages, healthier children, and a more balanced approach to ministry with less of a chance of pastoral and congregational burnout.
+Also, there would be stronger relationships, marriages, and healthier children.
+Plus, there would be a more balanced approach to ministry.

 14. God often purposely surfaces pain so hurt people can face reality.

-- Whether it is because of a marriage problem, or continual personal conflicts on the job, God often allows conflict and spillover because he wants the infection to stop spreading and the person to be healed.
+- Whether it is because of a marriage problem, or continual personal conflicts on the job, God often allows conflict and spillover.
+He wants the infection to stop spreading and the person to be healed.

-- Often Christians are fighting the devil and blaming him for conflict when in essence God often allows conflict so that people would be motivated to dig deeper into their lives to deal with root causes of destructive thought and habit patterns.
+- Often Christians are fighting the devil and blaming him for conflict.
+God often allows conflict so that people would be motivated to dig deeper into their lives.
+They need to deal with root causes of destructive thought and habit patterns.

 - God’s purpose for us is that we would all be conformed to the image of Christ (Romans 8:29).
-This does not just happen with Bible studies, prayer, and times of glory but also in painful situations when we have to face what has been hurting us for many years.
+This does not just happen with Bible studies, prayer, and times of glory.
+It also happens in painful situations when we have to face what has been hurting us for many years.

 - I have noticed that these periods of surfacing woundedness often take place when people transition into the mid-life years of their upper thirties and later.
-Perhaps this is because by then they are old enough to understand by experience that there is something wrong and also that it is not too late to redeem their pain and restore relationships and maximize their purpose.
-Rarely is a person able or even willing to deal with and face pain when they hit their senior years (in their sixties or older).
-Most at this age have already become cynical, hard-hearted, and/or become so depressed they have become hopeless even though God is able to help them at any age.
+Perhaps this is because by then they are old enough to understand that there is something wrong.
+They also realize that it is not too late to redeem their pain and restore relationships and maximize their purpose.
+Rarely is a person able or even willing to deal with and face pain when they hit their senior years (sixties or older).
+Most at this age have already become hard-hearted, and/or become so depressed even though God is able to help them at any age.

 15. Hurt people need to forgive to be released and restored to freedom.